lizardfs/documentation/source/man/mfschunkserver.cfg.5.rst

 NR_OF_NETWORK_WORKERS
-  number of threads which handle (in a round-robin manner) connections with clients (default is 1); these threads are responsible for reading from sockets and coping data from internal buffers to sockets
+  number of threads which handle (in a round-robin manner) connections with clients (default is 1); these threads are responsible for reading from sockets and copying data from internal buffers to sockets

 NR_OF_HDD_WORKERS_PER_NETWORK_WORKER
   number of threads that each network worker may use to do disk operations